April 24th, 2016

 While WordPress security is a BIG topic and complicated, there is one super easy thing to do that will block 99% of all types of attacks.
 Blocking access to the xmlrpc.php file.

-If your not sure, ask your host if they are already protecting you against this.
+If you’re not sure, ask your host if they are already protecting you against this.
 If not, add this (or ask them to add this) to your “.htaccess” file.
 It will keep you safe from these DOS attacks.

 # Block WordPress xmlrpc.php requests